-Certain of our Affiliates are also subject to regulation under various other federal laws, as well as the securities and fiduciary laws of various states, and certain self regulatory organizations, depending on the nature of business activities.
+Certain of our Affiliates are registered as broker-dealers with the Financial Industry Regulatory Authority ("FINRA").
+Our Affiliates may also be subject to regulation under various other federal laws, as well as the securities and fiduciary laws of various states, and certain self regulatory organizations, depending on the nature of business activities.